asinghani/18224-s23-tapeout/README.md

 The course was run for the first time in Spring 2023 as a way to introduce students to chip design who might not otherwise get that exposure and give them an opportunity to do mini-tapeout project.
 Students were taught a variety of tools including Yosys, OpenLANE/OpenROAD, NextPNR, Verilator, CocoTB, MCY, Chisel, Amaranth, LiteX, and more.

-The course culminated in a final project where students were given a limited area (around ~4000 standard cells) in which to design a chip of their choosing.
+The course culminated in a final project where students were given a limited area (equivalent to ~4000 standard cells) in which to design a chip of their choosing.
 Students chose a variety of projects ranging from games to CPUs to accelerators.

 ## The Chip